Results of the 2004 Malaysian general election by parliamentary constituency

 These are the election results of the 2004 Malaysian general election by parliamentary constituency.
+Held on 21 March 2004, the 11th general election resulted in a victory for the Barisan Nasional (BN) with 63.8% of the vote.
+This led to BN taking 198 of the 219 seats in parliament.

-These members of parliament (MPs) representing their constituency from the first sitting of 11th Malaysian Parliament to its dissolution.
+These members of parliament (MPs) represented their constituency from the first sitting of 11th Malaysian Parliament to its dissolution.

 The parliamentary election deposit was set at RM 10,000 per candidate.
 Similar to previous elections, the election deposit will be forfeited if the particular candidate had failed to secure at least 12.5% or one-eighth of the votes.